M-Zoghi/SteamCurrencytoToman/README.md

 ### Steam Currency ARS$ to Toman
-- Converts ARS$ currency on Steam to Toman currency
+- Converts ARS$ currency on Steam store to Toman currency
 - Adds a button to buy TF2 keys
 - You can hover over the converted price to see original ARS$ pricing

 ### Steam Upcoming Iranian Date
-- Adds Iranian Date to Upcoming games on Steam
+- Adds Iranian Date to Upcoming games on Steam store

 ### Installation